David is out of shape.

 David takes a deep, gulping breath, trying not to cough.
 “I need to… sit…”

-Jack nods, and carries David over to one of the chairs near Dr. Thorpe’s desk.
+Jack nods, and helps David over to one of the chairs near Dr. Thorpe’s desk.
 He collapses into it gratefully.
 He spends a few minutes trying to focus, to get his breathing under control.
 Nothing feels right.
 He knows he’s not in peak form, but it’s hard to accept that he’s in this state.

 Without thinking he extends his right hand and summons the globe of darkness.
 Almost immediately he feels something shrink back, a pressure he hadn’t been aware of until that moment, and it becomes slightly easier to breathe.
 He focuses on the black orb and imagines it as a kind of shield against that pressure.
-He sees it pulse, and then he is surrounded by it, a thin, dark, radiance covering his entire body.
+He sees it pulse, and then he is surrounded by it, a thin, dark radiance covering his entire body.
 His skin tingles slightly, and the pressure he’d been conflating with exhaustion disappears completely.
 He dissolves into a fit of coughing, again aware of how badly his lungs are burning.

 “What’s that?”
 Jack asks.